bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/features/validation.md

    power users, businesses, and programmers.
-The [user interface][bcc user interface] page provides an overview, the [installation instructions][bandwidth sharing guide] can help you get started, and the [RPC](https://developer.bitcoin.org/reference/rpc/)documentation can help you find specific commands.
+The [user interface][bcc user interface] page provides an overview, the [installation instructions][bandwidth sharing guide] can help you get started, and the [RPC](https://developer.bitcoin.org/reference/rpc/) documentation can help you find specific commands.
 If you're using [`getnewaddress`](https://developer.bitcoin.org/reference/rpc/getnewaddress.html) to create receiving addresses, your received transactions will be fully validated.